 Notification of City Council.
 Immediately upon receipt of such notice of appeal, the purchasing manager shall notify the city council of the appeal.

 Hearing.
-The procedure for appeal from a debarment or denial, revocation or revision of prequalification shall be as follows:
+The procedure for appeal from a debarment or denial, revocation, or revision of prequalification shall be as follows:

 Promptly upon receipt of notice of appeal, the city shall notify the appellant of the time and place of the hearing;